Kirthika2503/validate-user-input-python/README.md

-Username Validator (Python)
+# Username Validation Program (Python)

-A simple Python program that validates a username based on basic rules.
+This is a simple Python program that validates a username based on basic rules.
-This project is created to practice string methods, conditional statements, and user input handling in Python.
+It helps beginners understand conditional statements and string methods in Python.

-📌 Validation Rules
+## Validation Rules

-The username must satisfy the following conditions:
+The username must follow these conditions:

-Must not exceed 12 characters
+1. Must not be more than 12 characters.

-Must not contain spaces
+2. Must not contain spaces.

-Must contain only alphabetic characters (no digits or symbols)
+3. Must contain only alphabetic characters (no digits or special characters).

-🧠 Concepts Used
+## Concepts Used

-input() for user input

-len() to check string length

-String membership (" " in username)

-String method: isalpha()

-if-elif-else conditional statements

-💻 Code
-# Validate user input
-# 1. User input must not be more than 12 characters.
-# 2. User input must not contain spaces.
-# 3. User input must not contain digits.
+- User input

-▶️ Sample Output
-Enter your username: john123
-Username must not contain digits

-Enter your username: john doe
-Username must not contain spaces

-Enter your username: johndoe
-Hello johndoe !
+- String methods (`len()`, `isalpha()`)
+- Conditional statements (`if`, `elif`, `else`)
+- Basic validation logic

+## How It Works
+The program takes a username as input and checks it against the rules.
+If any rule is violated, an appropriate error message is displayed.
+If all conditions are satisfied, the user is greeted.

-🚀 How to Run
+## How to Run

-Make sure Python is installed
+1. Make sure Python is installed on your system.

-Save the file as username_validator.py
+2. Save the file as `username_validation.py`

-Run the program:
+3. Run the program using:

-python username_validator.py
+   python username_validation.py

-📂 Project Purpose

-This project is part of my Python learning journey and helps in understanding:

-Input validation

-String handling

-Writing clean conditional logic